As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 In mahogany obsidian, some of these colors may be swirled together in beautiful patterns when the stone is polished.

-Rainbow obsidian contains mineral impurities that form an iridescent sheen and is highly valued in the jewelry trade.
+Rainbow obsidian contains mineral impurities that form an iridescent sheen and is highly valued in jewelry.

 Glass Butte in Oregon is a volcano composed mainly of rhyolite flows.
 It is a favorite rockhounding site where gem-quality double flow, black, pumpkin, rainbow, silver sheen, fire, and gold sheen obsidian can be found.

-It can be picked up from the ground’s surface or dug out of it.
-Obsidian is always seen near recently active volcanoes and rarely lasts for more than a couple of million years.
+It can be picked up from the ground’s surface or dug out.
+Obsidian is always seen near recently active volcanoes and rarely lasts more than a few million years.
 Ancient peoples have used it to make arrowheads, scrapers, knives, and spearpoints.

 TIP: Obsidian fakes are hardly spotted with the unaided eye.
 Time, patience, and additional equipment are needed to differentiate between natural and fake obsidian.
 Find out more in the article below: